-h.
-Qual ifications of Individuals Who Perform Reevaluations.
-Specify the qualifications of individuals who perform reeva luations (select one):
+∟ h.
+Ouali fications of Individuals Who Perform Reevaluations.
+Specify the qualifications of individuals who perform h.
+Qualifications of Individuals Who Perform Reevaluations.
+Specify the qualifications of individuals who perform reevaluations (select one):

-The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations
+The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.